omerbar97/HangedMan-Game/README.md

 # <h1>HangedManGame</h1>

+<h4> this is one of my first project from my B.A in the 'introduction to Computer Science' course.</h4>
 <p>Hangman is an old school favorite, a word game where the goal is simply to find the missing word or words.
 You will be presented with a number of blank spaces representing the missing letters you need to find.
 Use the keyboard to guess a letter (I recommend starting with vowels).
 If your chosen letter exists in the answer, then all places in the answer where that letter appear will be revealed.